-If you're working on a recipe that calls for bread flour and you don't have any on hand, save yourself a trip to the store, and a few bucks, by using this common pantry ingredient as a substitute.
-Understandably, people are often hesitant to make substitutions, fearful that the end result won't be the same, but this is one time when you can be confident that things will come out exactly as they should.
+If you're working on a recipe that calls for bread flour and you don't have any on hand, save yourself a trip to the store and a few bucks, by using an equal amount of all-purpose flour as a substitute.
+Understandably, people are often hesitant to make substitutions, fearful that the end result won't be the same, but the differences are not earth shattering.
+You can be pretty confident that things will come out as they should.
 So, why spend money on a "special" ingredient if you don't have to?

 The Difference Between Bread Flour and All-Purpose Flour

 It's all about the protein.
 All-purpose flour has between 8 and 11 percent protein, while bread flour contains between 12 to 14 percent.
 That extra protein in bread flour results in a slightly higher rise, but you'll still get a good rise with all-purpose flour.
 Bread flour also produces more gluten.
 This makes bread just a bit denser and chewier.

 If you're trying a recipe for the first time, and you don't have the bread flour that's called for, save some money by making the recipe with all-purpose flour.
 If you decide that the recipe is a keeper, then you can decide if it's worth investing in some bread flour for future batches.
 Who knows?
 You might just decide that you’re perfectly happy with the way the recipe turns out with the all-purpose flour.
 Some brands of bread flour can cost a dollar or more than all-purpose flour, so if you think you can get by without it, you may just want to skip it and save some money.

 For a fair side-by-side comparison of bread flour and all-purpose flour, be sure to measure your flour properly.
 If you measure your flour the wrong way (as many people do), you could end up adding significantly more flour to the recipe that the author intended, and that'll give you dense, dry baked goods, no matter what type of flour you use.

 Substitutes for Other Specialty Flours